October 3, 2015, posted online October 25, 2015

 "President and Executive Director, ALS Association & Chairman, Scientific Advisory Committee

-This theory has been downloaded more than 2,000 times in nearly every developed country in the world.
+This theory has been downloaded multiple times in nearly every developed country in the world.
 Yet you have both elected to keep every family and patient uninformed about single most comprehensive theory ever published concerning a possible causes of ALS.

 As you may recall, I made an extremely heretical proposal in my initial letter to you.
 I predicted that a liver transplant might well arrest the progressive muscle wasting characteristic of ALS.
 This muscle wasting inevitably leads to certain death due to the patient’s inability to breathe and swallow.
 The time period from diagnosis to death in ALS patients is less than 48 months in more than 85-90 % of afflicted patients.

 Lou Gehrig, as Captain of the New York Yankees, the single best recognized individual and most prominent patient ever to be afflicted with ALS, died 25 months to the day, he took himself out of the starting lineup of the New York Yankees for the “good of the team”.
 He had previously played in 2,130 consecutive baseball games.

 I will post this letter to you on line in the “correspondence section” of this theory.
 I further indicated that neither of you acknowledged receipt of my letter to you nor were you willing to attempt to post it on your website.